SublimeLinter/SublimeLinter/docs/linter_settings.rst

 Be aware of special escaping since what you're writing must be valid JSON.

-Technical note: For each reported problem we construct a string "<error_type>: <error_code>: <error_message".
+Technical note: For each reported problem we construct a string "``<error_type>: <error_code>: <error_message``".
 We then match each regex pattern against that virtual line.
-We keep the error if *none* of the patterns match, otherwise we keep it.
+We throw away the error if *any* of the patterns match, otherwise we keep it.

 lint_mode
 ---------